Consumer and industry interest in biometric payment cards is building.

 Supporting the growing use of biometric payment cards marks a natural evolution of this activity and similar principles apply, with the biometric payment card serving as the ‘consumer device’ and the fingerprint as the authentication method.

 Given these considerations, EMVCo has received direct feedback from Associates, Subscribers and the wider payments community about the potential benefits of promoting increased consistency and alignment.
-Following this feedback, EMVCo has launched its ‘Biometric on Card’ initiative.
+Following this feedback, EMVCo launched its ‘Biometric on Card’ initiative.

 What is the scope of EMVCo’s ‘Biometric on Card’ initiative?

-EMVCo is engaging with the industry to explore the development of performance and security requirements for Biometric on Card, as well as the supporting approval and evaluation frameworks, that will help balance convenience and security, while considering the unique challenges biometric payment cards present.
+EMVCo has engaged with the industry to explore the development of performance and security requirements for Biometric on Card, as well as the supporting approval and evaluation frameworks, that will help balance convenience and security, while considering the unique challenges biometric payment cards present.
+To optimise activity, EMVCo is solely focused on the use of a fingerprint as a biometric authentication mechanism on a payment card.

 What are biometric performance requirements?

 Biometric performance characteristics relate to how well a solution performs in capturing a biometric and matching it with a reference value.
+EMVCo has defined and published performance requirements to address reliability, liveness, and convenience.
+Specific metrics include:

-- False Acceptance Rate (FAR) – the proportion of verification transactions with wrongful claims of identity that are incorrectly confirmed.
+Reliability: False Acceptance Rate (FAR) – the proportion of verification transactions with wrongful claims of identity that are incorrectly confirmed.

-- False Rejection Rate (FRR) – the proportion of verification transactions with truthful claims of identity that are incorrectly denied.
+Reliability: False Rejection Rate (FRR) – the proportion of verification transactions with truthful claims of identity that are incorrectly denied.

-- Imposter Attack Presentation Accept Rate (IAPAR) – the proportion of imposter attack presentations using artefacts, such as a fake fingerprint, that are erroneously accepted.
+Liveness: Imposter Attack Presentation Accept Rate (IAPAR) – the proportion of imposter attack presentations using artefacts, such as a fake fingerprint, that are erroneously accepted.

-- Transaction time – biometric authentication must be completed quickly to promote a seamless and convenient user experience.
+Convenience: Transaction time – biometric authentication must be completed quickly to promote a seamless and convenient user experience.

 Firstly, it is important to recognise that when it comes to biometrics, performance requirements naturally impact security.
 A solution will not be secure if it incorrectly authenticates a fraudster as the legitimate cardholder or cannot detect a fake fingerprint or dummy finger, for example.
 This means that when it comes to biometric testing, a risk-based approach is required to strike the right balance between seamless convenience (which is impacted by the False Rejection Rate and transaction time, for example) without compromising on security (which is impacted by the FAR and Presentation Attack Detection [PAD] metrics such as the IAPAR).

 Consequently, the boundaries between functional and security compliance overlap.
 In this context, therefore, security requirements address the environments in which the biometric verification data is captured, the reference data is stored, the captured verification data is compared with the reference data, and the result of the match communicated.
-EMVCo’s existing Security Evaluation processes already encompass these environments, but there is the potential to explore additional considerations as part of the Biometric on Card initiative.

 How can organisations get involved?